wildonion/rediscord/README.md

 Make sure that

-- you've setup the token inside `.env` file already by building a new application and inivitation link for the this bot inside the discord developer panel.
+- you've setup the token and discord channel id inside `.env` file already by building a new application and inivitation link for the this bot inside the discord developer panel.

-- this bot and redis are in a same docker network.
+- this bot and redis must be in a same docker network.

 - you've setup the [twidis](https://github.com/wildonion/twidis) bot already in order to get this bot works.